maartenba/maartenba.github.io/_posts/2017-11-08-running-kotlin-in-azure-functions.markdown

 }
 ```

 Very clean code!
-Unfortuntaley, it does nothing yet.
+Unfortunately, it does nothing yet.
 Let's code a function that takes a `String` input and returns another `String`.
 Some sort of "Hello World":

 ```kotlin
 class HelloKotlin {